TKaz2/coffee-sales-analysis-/README.md

+ATTACHED TO THIS REPOSITORY IS A USER FRIENDLY HTML FILE, PLEASE DOWNLOAD AND OPEN IT TO VIEW MARKDOWN FILE.

 Data analysis of coffee sales made via vending machine. (https://www.kaggle.com/datasets/ihelon/coffee-sales/data) My intention is to replicate a company's goal to maximize profits.